godotengine/godot-website/collections/_article/godots-new-renderer-progress-report-1.md

 ### Investigate a ShadowAtlas allocation strategy

 Godot 2.0 used individual textures for each shadow map.
-In the wake of more modern techniques such as clustered renderering, it is required that all shadowmaps are contained within a single texture.
+In the wake of more modern techniques such as clustered rendering, it is required that all shadowmaps are contained within a single texture.

 Research was done first into dynamic allocation strategies for light shadows into a shadow atlas, but nothing useful was found.
 Every dynamic scheme implies moving around shadowmaps if no more space is available, which incurs a considerable cost.